1. what subsidy possibilities does the Fund have?

-The Cultural Participation Fund supports innovative initiatives in the field of amateur art, cultural education and popular culture.
-Many Dutch people take part in these activities.
+The Cultural Participation Fund supports innovative initiatives in the fields of amateur art, cultural education and popular culture.
+Many Dutch people participate in these activities.

 Visual arts and heritage

 The Mondriaan Fund is the fund for visual arts and cultural heritage.
-The fund focuses mainly on museums, presentation institutions, artists initiatives, archives and libraries.
-The Mondriaan Fund Policy Plan 2013-2016 clarifies the role of the fund in the subsidy system.
+The fund focuses mainly on museums, presentation institutions, artists' initiatives, archives and libraries.
+The Mondriaan Fund Policy Plan 2013-2016 gives a clear picture of the fund's role in the subsidy system.

 The Netherlands Film Fund stimulates the development, production and distribution of a diverse and high-quality range of films in the Netherlands.